Featured Charity Event: Drive For Kids Campaign

 How have the PGA / LPGA Tour players and invited guest hosts embraced the city of Saskatoon and the entire Synergy 8 experience as a whole?

 Each one of them has been really impressed with our efficiency and the scale of the event.
 Sir Nick Faldo has even mentioned us a few time on the Golf Channel.
 Fred Couples came back a second time.
 Almost each former guest has sent us an item to auction off after their visit.
 I think these things say a great deal about our city, about how we treat them, and about how they feel about us!
-Some of them have commented how awesome it is to see the excitement in our guest’s eyes and how gracious our community is.
+Some of them have commented how awesome it is to see the excitement in our guest’s eyes and how gracious our learn academy is.

 With all of the amazing guests over the years, including Fred Couples, David Feherty, Tom Watson, John Daly and many more, do you ever get starstruck?